hashicorp/vagrant/README.md

 ## Contributing to Vagrant

-To hack on vagrant, you'll need [bundler](http://github.com/carlhuda/bundler) which can be installed with a simple `gem install bundler`.
+To hack on vagrant, you'll need [bundler](http://github.com/carlhuda/bundler) which can be installed with a simple `gem install bundler --pre`.
 Afterwords, do the following:

     bundle install
-    bundle exec rake
+    rake

 This will run the test suite, which should come back all green!
 Then you're good to go!